Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments

-Non-equilibrium Bose condensation (BC) beyond canonical lasers has been widely explored in experiments in different platforms~\cite{Bloch2022}, such as photons in dye-filled cavities~\cite{Klaers2010, Schmitt2015, Walker2018, Hesten2018, Vorberg2018, Walker2019, Vlaho2021}, excitons~\cite{Butov2002, High2012, Alloing2014} and exciton-polaritons~\cite{Dang1998, Deng2002, Kasprzak2006, Balili2007, Deng2010, Byrnes2014, Barboux2016, Wertz2010} in (cavity) semiconductor heterostructures.
-BC in these systems arises from the interplay of thermalization with pump and loss, and the condensate mode is primarily determined by the pumping-loss ratios.
-Non-equilibrium BC of a different kind is predicted to occur, however, also in the absence of pumping and loss, when other mechanisms deprive the ground-state of its privileged role.
-Examples are open systems subject to parametric time-periodic driving or to a strong competition between heating and cooling mechanisms~\cite{Vorberg2013, Vorberg2015, Schnell2017, Schnell2018, Schnell2023}.
-Complex steady states, with multiple condensates in Bose-selected modes, arise in these systems from the nonequilibrium quantum-jump kinetics.
-While a theoretical description of such effects has been worked out~\cite{Vorberg2013, Vorberg2015}, approaches to harness and control tailored BC patterns have been lacking.
-This includes a lack of theoretical understanding as well as concrete proposals for experimentally implementing the required form of control.
-The possibility to realize and transition between different (fragmented) condensates on demand is appealing for the design of quantum signal amplifiers, programmable multimode emitters, artificial quantum baths with highly-structured spectral densities, heat-flow switches.
+Non-equilibrium Bose-Einstein condensation (BEC) has been widely explored in different platforms~\cite{Bloch2022}, such as photons in dye-filled cavities~\cite{Klaers2010, Schmitt2015, Walker2018, Hesten2018, Vorberg2018, Walker2019, Vlaho2021}, excitons~\cite{Butov2002, High2012, Alloing2014} and exciton-polaritons~\cite{Dang1998, Deng2002, Kasprzak2006, Balili2007, Deng2010, Byrnes2014, Barboux2016, Wertz2010} in (cavity) semiconductor heterostructures.
+BEC in these systems results from the interplay of thermalization with pump and loss, whose ratio determines the condensate mode.
+Non-equilibrium BEC of a different kind is predicted to occur, however, also at conserved particle number, when other mechanisms deprive the ground-state of its privileged role.
+Examples are open systems subject to time-periodic driving or to a strong competition between heating and cooling mechanisms~\cite{Vorberg2013, Vorberg2015, Schnell2017, Schnell2018, Schnell2023}.
+Steady states with multiple condensates in Bose-selected modes arise here from the nonequilibrium quantum-jump kinetics.
+Controlling their (fragmented) condensation pattern on demand is an appealing perspective for the design of, \textit{e.g.}, quantum signal amplifiers, multimode emitters, structured artificial quantum baths or heat-transport regulators.
+However, while a theory explaining Bose selection (BS) has been developed~\cite{Vorberg2013, Vorberg2015}, approaches to systematically engineer nonequilibrium BS, turning it into a practical resource, are missing.
+The key challenges are (i) how to realize controllable quantum-jump networks in realistic experimental conditions and (ii) how to solve the inverse problem of finding values of the control knobs yielding a target BS pattern.
+In this work, we solve both problems by proposing a concrete experimental setup where nonequilibrium BEC of photons can be controlled in a superconducting circuit using synthetic reservoirs and by developing methods to reverse-engineer control parameters yielding desired condensation patterns.
+We demonstrate the success of this procedure in simulations with realistic values of experimental parameters and propose an application in the design of a quantum switch for heat transport.